What is public charge?

+The Department of State is still blocked (since July 29, 2020) from applying the new public charge rule in cases decided at consulates and embassies.
 Embassies and consulates have not been open for routine processing during much of the pandemic.
 As consulates begin to process cases, they cannot apply the enjoined DOS rule related to public charge, the health insurance proclamation from October 2019, or prior guidance issued in January 2018 related to public charge.

 Please check back regularly for updates.
-For more information on the injunctions and pending litigation, see the Protecting Immigrant Families Campaign: https://protectingimmigrantfamilies.org/.
+For more information on the injunctions and pending litigation, see also the Protecting Immigrant Families Campaign: https://protectingimmigrantfamilies.org/.

 Here are a few important points regarding public charge: